Patater/modern-cmake/specifics/ROOT.md

 * Your class implementation should have `ClassImp(MyClassName)` in it
 * You should have a file with a name that ends with `LinkDef.h`

-The `LinkDef.h` file follows a specific formula and tells ROOT what parts to generate dictionaries for.
+The `LinkDef.h` file follows a [specific formula][linkdef-root] and tells ROOT what parts to generate dictionaries for.

 To generate, you should include the following in your CMakeLists: